estebanmunchjones2019/react-hooks-article/readme.md

 export default Widget;
 ```

-Note: array destructuring is used to assign variables `apiData` and `setApiData`, so if you're not familiar with it, check out this [MDN Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
+Note: array destructuring is used to assign the variables `apiData` and `setApiData`, so if you're not familiar with it, check out this [MDN Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)

-If we look at both components, we see a lot of duplication:
+If we look at both components, we see a lot of code duplication:

 ```jsx
 // duplicated code